quietui/quiet/docs/docs/developers/contributing.md

 ## Feature requests

 It's important to remember that this project is [very opinionated](/about).
 Many feature requests will be considered out of scope and will not be fulfilled.
 This doesn't mean your idea is bad — it means it's not a good fit for the project right now.
-The maintainer strongly believes that certain tradeoffs are worth eliminating complexity and bloat, which ultimately leads to improved longevity.
+As a maintainer, I strongly believe that certain tradeoffs are worth eliminating complexity and bloat, which ultimately leads to a better experience and improved longevity.

 - Please **do** search for an existing request before suggesting a new feature.
 - Please **do** use the voting buttons to vote for a feature.